Homeschool Girl Scout Troop 3327

 - Daisies (kindergarten & 1st grade, minimum age 5)

 - Seniors (9th-10th grade)

 - Ambassadors (11th-12th grade)

 Troop 3327 meets twice monthly on Thursdays, from 3:00 pm- 5:00 pm.
 Regular meetings are held at Compass on the first* Thursday of the month.
-Field trips/fun days at held in various locations around northern Virginia on the third* Thursday of the month.
+Field trips/fun days at held in various locations around Northern Virginia on the third* Thursday of the month.
 At the monthly meeting, girls spend about 90 minutes in their level groups working on badges, projects, songs, or games, and 30 minutes in the all-level/all ages general meeting. (*Note: Girl Scout weeks may shift to accommodate holidays.
 See the complete troop calendar on the secure Shutterfly troop website.)

-From time-to-time, other Girl Scout opportunities such as badge workshops, special events, additional field trips, camping, or level-specific activities may be scheduled on a weekday evening or weekend.
+Occasionally, other Girl Scout opportunities such as badge workshops, special events, additional field trips, camping, or level-specific activities may be scheduled on a weekday evening or weekend.
 As with all Girl Scout activities, girls may are encouraged to participate when they can, but there is no attendance requirement.